Top

 • If applying from certain countries outside the UK, have a TB Test to prove they are clear of TB

-• Entry clearance from outside UK cost £1846 per applicant from outside UK.
+• Entry clearance from outside UK costs £1846 per applicant.

-Applicants under Appendix AF will be eligible for ILR upon completion of 5 years’ residence based on marriage.
-The Immigration Rules (Appendix Armed Forces) require the serving member of HM Forces, irrespective of whether they are British citizens or Foreign and Commonwealth to support an application for –
+Appendix HM Forces require the serving member of HM Forces, irrespective of whether they are British citizens or Foreign and Commonwealth, to support an application for

 Indefinite Leave to Remain: